MotherTeresaHS/AWS-Serverless-Web-Application/docs/step5/index.rst

 Boto3
 *****

 We will once again revisit Lambda functions.
-Now that we have a database with information in it, we can create a Lambda function that will retreive a row (or several rows).
+Now that we have a database with information in it, we can create a Lambda function that will retrieve a row (or several rows).
 As part of AWS, there is a Python library called Boto3.
 This library allows you to access any AWS service using Python code.
-We will use this library to access the DynamoDB, get back a JSON file and then return it from Lambda.
+We will use this library to access the DynamoDB, get back a JSON file, and then return it from Lambda.

-There is going to be just one problem when we get back the data from DynamoDB.
+There will be just one problem when we get back the data from DynamoDB.
 We created a row that was "age" and holds a "decimal" value type.
 It turns out that Boto3 returns this type of value in a *strange* format, that if we just returned it from lambda as JSON we would get an error.
-To prevent this we will include a helper function that will re-format our decimal number value into something we can use.
+To prevent this, we will include a helper function that will re-format our decimal number value into something we can use.

 Tasks: